Interview with Mr. Edward Clark, CEO of the Nauru Economic and Climate Resilience Citizenship Program

 2025-05-09

-5 views
+43 views

 Post Image

--Yes, absolutely.
+— Yes, absolutely.
 So, 90% of the residents in Nauru live at low-lying coastal areas, they live at sea level.
 And with rising sea level, their homes are at risk of flooding.
 So Nauru are embarking on a project to relocate 90% of their residents to the top side of their island.
 They are planning to build entirely new communities that are sustainable, environmentally friendly.
 With that they need all of the supporting infrastructure around energy security, water security, waste management.
 And everything that goes with building a new community.
 So it's a highly ambitious project and the citizenship program will help to generate some of the funds that are needed to deliver the project.
 It's a very ambitious project, but very exciting and it will have a material impact on the people.

--Well, I think the first thing that's important for your clients to understand is, again, the purpose of the program and the impact that the funds raised will have on an entire country.
+— Well, I think the first thing that's important for your clients to understand is, again, the purpose of the program and the impact that the funds raised will have on an entire country.
 So your clients have the ability to have a material impact on the future of the people of Nauru.
-And for many people that's quite a compelling reason to be involved in the process.
+And for many people, that's quite a compelling reason to be involved in the process.

 So we think this is highly attractive for many clients.
-We have a very fast processing time as well of three to four months which is very important for clients.
-So while we are a new program we are still operating very efficiently and there are many benefits.
+We have a very fast processing time as well of three to four months, which is very important for clients.
+So while we are a new program, we are still operating very efficiently, and there are many benefits.

-And then of course from a pricing perspective while we recognize that the Visa Free Access may not be as competitive as some of the other programs, we have priced the program accordingly.
+And then, of course, from a pricing perspective, while we recognize that the Visa Free Access may not be as competitive as some of the other programs, we have priced the program accordingly.

--The government of Nauru are actively engaging with other governments to improve the visa-free access, whether the European Union will be achievable or not, is yet to be determined.
+— The government of Nauru are actively engaging with other governments to improve the visa-free access, whether the European Union will be achievable or not, is yet to be determined.

 So maybe in a few years time, once the program has generated some success for the country, it will start to develop a little bit more.
 But for now I would describe it as quite a simple and peaceful existence.